alpargur/machine-learning-101/exercises/08-Neural-Networks-Solutions.md

    - Biased neuron

 2. How does a perceptron work?
    Perceptron works based on Hebbian Learning, hence "cells that fire together, wire together".
-Each neuron has a weight to multiply the the input and the sum of all combinations is compared agains the **threshold logic unit (TLU)**.
+Each neuron has a weight to multiply the the input and the sum of all combinations is compared against the **threshold logic unit (TLU)**.
    Classification takes place depending on the output value being bigger or smaller than the TLU.

 3. Fully connected layer: tells that every neuron in a layer are connected to the every neuron in the previous layer.